platformatic/platformatic/docs/getting-started/quick-start-guide.md

 This will:

-1. Run your SQL migration file and create a `movies` table in the SQLite database.
-1. Automatically map your SQL database to REST and GraphQL API interfaces.
+- Automatically map your SQL database to REST and GraphQL API interfaces.
-1. Start the Platformatic API server.
+- Start the Platformatic API server.

 Your Platformatic API is now up and running! 🌟